joakimk/engine_experiment/README.md

 ### Todo

+* Assets: check that pre-processing and pre compilation works.
+* Migrations: run migrations within each engine?
 * Authentication and shared spec helper for that.
 * Cross-linking, path helpers where parts don't depend on eachother (admin -> public)
   - Possibly by having sub controller register links, dynamically generate link sections, etc.